 Step 3.
 Expedite your business permits.

 You may have heard that getting business permits in Puerto Rico isn’t exactly a walk in the park.
-And unfortunately, it’s true.
+And it’s unfortunately true.
 Getting a municipal license in San Juan can take 6 months or more.
 But the good news is that with any Piloto membership, including a virtual one, you can use our permits to get your own and have them in as little as 2 weeks.
 You can also check out our blog post Permitting 101 where we walk you through the most essential permits and the process of getting your business up and running.

 Step 4.
 Find a place to live, relocate and move to Puerto Rico.